No-Fault Divorce versus Fault-Based Divorce Union County, NJ

 Fault Based Divorce Attorney Elizabeth, NJ

-The other type of divorce available in New Jersey is that of a fault-based divorce.
-Fault based divorces are pursued when you believe that the misconduct of your spouse is what has lead to your need or desire to divorce.
-Unlike no-fault divorces however, a fault-based divorce can be denied should you be unable to successfully prove that fault does, in fact, exist.
-For this reason especially, it is important to retain the counsel of an experienced Elizabeth divorce attorney to help you gather supporting evidence, and present it in an effective and informing manner to the courts.
+The other type of divorce available in New Jersey is that of fault-based divorce.
+Fault-based divorces are pursued when you believe that the misconduct of your spouse is what has lead to your need or desire to divorce.
+Unlike no-fault divorces, however, a fault-based divorce can be denied should you be unable to successfully prove that fault does, in fact, exist.
+For this reason, especially, it is important to retain the counsel of an experienced Elizabeth divorce attorney to help you gather supporting evidence, and present it in an effective and informed manner to the courts.
 This evidence can include witness testimony, photos, police reports, messages, expert counsel, and any other evidence your attorney deems effective and supporting of your claimed fault grounds.

 Grounds for a fault-based divorce in New Jersey are outlined in N.J.S.A.
 2A:34-2.
 These grounds include:

 - Being abandoned by your spouse for at least one year